 Elevation: 10,995 ft

 This peak is not in the book.
-Published January 2018

-Double U Peak is the 125th-highest peak in Idaho.
-It is one of the many peaks that surround the spectacular Lake Creek drainage and sits between Copper Basin Knob and just west of The Ramp.
-Climbing from Lake Creek will take you by trail to Round Lake in roughly 6.0 miles.
-The route is cross-country from there with the crux being getting above treeline through the lush forest that surrounds the lake.
-USGS Smiley Mountain

-#### B

-Elevation: 10,995 ft

-This peak is not in the book.
 Updated July 2020

 Double U Peak is the 125th-highest peak in Idaho.
 It is one of the many peaks that surround the spectacular Lake Creek drainage and sits between Copper Basin Knob and just west of The Ramp.
 Climbing the peak from Lake Creek is the route recommended in the book.
 A shorter route is recommended.
 Climb The Ramp first and then traverse over from The Ramp.
 You can also climb the peak by traversing over from Smiley Mountain.
 USGS Smiley Mountain